MicrosoftDocs/PowerShell-Docs/dsc/configurations/reboot-a-node.md

 pending.
 If the Node requires a reboot outside of DSC, the **xPendingReboot** resource sets the `$global:DSCMachineStatus` flag to `1` forcing a reboot and resolving the pending condition.

+> [!NOTE]
+> Any DSC resource can instruct the LCM to reboot the node by setting this flag in the `Set-TargetResource`
+> function.
+For more information, see [Writing a custom DSC resource with MOF](../resources/authoringResourceMOF.md).

 ## Syntax

 ```